-The UNC Center for Slavic, Eurasian, and East European Studies (CSEEES) invites applications from PhD and MA students enrolled in UNC-CH social science programs for the 2020 Summer Research and Language Study Awards.
-The awards support: 1) fieldwork in Russia toward the completion of the PhD dissertation or MA thesis; 2) interdisciplinary dissertation and thesis research that includes Russia as a significant case study; and 3) the study of Russian at advanced levels.
-Preference will be given to applicants pursuing graduate degrees in anthropology, communication, economics, environmental studies, geography, global studies, media studies, political science, public policy, sociology, and urban planning.
+The UNC Center for Slavic, Eurasian, and East European Studies (CSEEES) invites applications from PhD and MA students enrolled in UNC-CH social science programs for the 2021 Summer Research and Language Study Awards.
+The awards support: 1) research toward the completion of the PhD dissertation or MA thesis in Russian studies; 2) interdisciplinary dissertation and thesis research that includes Russia as a case study; and 3) the study of Russian at advanced levels.
+Preference will be given to applicants pursuing graduate degrees in anthropology, communications, economics, environmental studies, geography, global studies, linguistics, media studies, political science, public policy, sociology, and urban planning.

-The Summer Research and Language Study Awards must be used between May and September 2020.
-The award will provide up to $8,000 in funding to be used toward travel, accommodation, research materials, visa fees, language certification, and living expenses.
+The Summer Research and Language Study Awards must be used between June and September 2021.
+The award will provide up to $8,000 in funding to be used toward travel, accommodation, research materials, data collection and evaluation, language certification, and living expenses.

 To apply, please submit a proposal (not to exceed 1,000 words), curriculum vitae, a preliminary budget, and two letters of recommendation from faculty members that can evaluate the proposed research project and/or the benefit of developing an advanced-level language proficiency.
 Research project proposals should outline the research question(s), methodology, and contribution to Russian studies.
 Language study proposals need to include a description of concrete professional development and long-term career goals that necessitate advanced proficiency in Russian.

-The 2020 Summer Research and Language Study Awards are supported by CSEEES’ new program “Expanding Disciplinary Horizons: New Directions in Russian Studies,” designed to inspire new social science research and teaching on Russia in a global context.
+The 2021 Summer Research and Language Study Awards are supported by the Center’s new program “Expanding Disciplinary Horizons: New Directions in Russian Studies,” designed to inspire new social science research and teaching on Russia in a global context.
 The program is made possible by a grant from the US-Russia Foundation and support from the UNC College of Arts and Sciences and the Chancellor’s Global Education Fund.